-There are direct flights to Granada airport on the following routes 2-3 times a week.
+Flights to Granada airport have been cut back since the Covid-19 pandemic.
+At the time of writing there are direct flights with Vueling to London Gatwick and Paris Orly 2-3 times a week.
 Schedules vary by season, so check the airlines’ websites.

-There are also direct flights to Granada from Madrid and Barcelona several times a day with Iberia and Vueling.
+There are direct flights to Granada from Madrid and Barcelona several times a day with Vueling.
+Vueling, Air Nostrum and Air Europa also offer other domestic routes, which vary by season.

 Málaga is the nearest major airport, offering a wide selection of airlines from various airports around the UK and throughout Europe.